 For those dependent on public transport, a steady stream of minibus-taxis connects the old taxi park in Kampala to Ggaba and Munyonyo along the leisurely busy Ggaba Road.

 Situated about 12km from central Kampala along the Jinja Road, Namugongo, an established place of execution in pre-colonial Buganda, is remembered today for the massacre on 3 June 1886 order of Kabaka Mwanga.

 In 1920, Pope Benedict XV paved the way for future canonization by declaring blessed the 13 known Catholic martyrs at Namugongo and another nine Catholic victims of separate killings in May 1886.
 Pope Paul VI finally canonized the 22 Catholic martyrs on 18 October 1964 during the Vatican II Conference.

-In July 1969, Pope Paul VI visited Uganda — the first reigning pope to set foot in sub-Saharan Africa — to make a pilgrimage to Namugongo, where he instructed that a shrine and church be built on the spot where Lwanga had been killed.
+In July 1969, Pope Paul VI — the first reigning pope to set foot in sub-Saharan Africa — visited Uganda to make a pilgrimage to Namugongo.
+During his visit, he instructed that a shrine and church be built on the spot where Lwanga had been killed.

-The Church of the Namugongo Martyrs, dedicated in 1975 and subsequently named a basilica church, is an unusual and imposing structure, modernistic and metallic in appearance, but based on the traditional Kasiisira style (epitomized, ironically, by the tombs of Mwanga and two other kabakas at Kasubi).
+The Church of the Namugongo Martyrs, dedicated in 1975 and subsequently named a basilica church, is an unusual and imposing structure.
+Modernistic with a metallic appearance, but based on the traditional Kasiisira-style ironically exemplified by the tombs of Mwanga and two other kabakas at Kasubi.

-The 3 June massacre remains a public holiday in Uganda (Uganda Martyrs Day) and is marked worldwide on the Church calendar in honor of the Uganda Martyrs, and millions of believers each year flock Namugongo to celebrate the Martyrs.
+The 3 June massacre remains a public holiday in Uganda (Uganda Martyrs Day).
+It is marked worldwide on the Church calendar in honor of the Uganda Martyrs, and millions of believers each year flock to Namugongo to celebrate the Martyrs.